sallonoroff/sallonoroff.github.io/_posts/2009-04-06-its-easy-to-blame-computers.md

 {% include mydots.html %}

-For anyone struggling to understand what i'm blabbering about, you might like to read [this piece at The Register](http://www.theregister.co.uk/2009/04/03/computer_says_no/).
+**Update:** For anyone struggling to understand what i'm blabbering about, you might like to read [this piece at The Register](http://www.theregister.co.uk/2009/04/03/computer_says_no/).
 It's probably much better at saying what i'm trying say.